sinclairzx81/typebox/readme.md

 ## Types

-TypeBox types are small JSON schema fragments which can compose into more complex types though function composition.
-Each fragment is strictly defined to match to the static type checking rules of TypeScript.
-TypeBox provides a Standard type set which produces standards compliant JSON schema as well as an Extended type set used to define native JavaScript constructs.
+TypeBox types are JSON schema fragments that can compose into more complex types.
+Each schema fragment is designed to ensure a JSON Schema compliant validator can runtime assert a value in the same way TypeScript statically asserts a type.
+TypeBox provides two type sets; the first is a `Standard` set which produces spec compliant JSON schema, the second is an `Extended` set used to define primitives and constructs native to JavaScript.
+The following sections outline these type sets.

 <a name='types-standard'></a>

 ### Standard Types

 The following table lists the Standard TypeBox types.
-These types are fully compatible with the JSON Schema specification.
+These types are fully compatible with the JSON Schema Draft 6 specification.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐